 Ever since we at KRCS started providing iPad for education way back in 2010, one of the most common mistakes that we find schools make is a simple one - schools often don’t quite know what their main goal of deploying mobile technology actually is.

 It would be great if implementing iPad into a classroom is as easy as buying a box of iPad devices, turning them on and away you go.
-However, as with every other mobile device on the market, this simply isn’t the case.
+However, there is far more to it, and our Professional Services and Managed Service for Schools is designed to help you.

 KRCS will always encourage you to think about what it is your school is hoping to achieve with this transformative technology so as to ensure you have a strong vision driving the project towards success.
 It could be to improve grades in a particular curriculum, to prepare pupils for employment outside of school, or perhaps even to allow teachers to use their time more effectively.